mercmonologer/Shadow-Of-Chernobyl-Streaming-Integration/README.md

 ## ⚠ Important: Save Your Game Often! ⚠

-- If the mod stops responding, try **reloading the game** to get it working again!
+- If the mod stops responding, try **reloading a recent save** to get it working again!
 - Crashes **can and do happen**, so keeping multiple save points is important!
 Spam the F5 Key!

 ## Step 1: Downloading and Modifying the OGSR Engine